ruchisahota/gaia/doc/documentation.md

 ##### Parameters

+- `authorized` (boolean): Returns all namespaces the token bearer has the right to read.
+If set, other parameters like `recursive` or `q` will have no effect.
 - `q` (string): Filtering query.
 Consequent `q` parameters will form an or.
 - `tag` (string): List of tags to filter on.
 This parameter is deprecated.